 Chartwell Cooperating Church (St Alban’s) has been a cooperating church of Anglicans, Methodists and Presbyterians since the early days of the Chartwell suburb.
 We seek to honour these Christian traditions in both worship and life and welcome people with different understandings of the Christian faith.

 We hope that Chartwell Church will be a place to grow in your faith and to make new friends who can encourage and support you in life.
 Our ministers are people with whom you can talk frankly about any particular concerns.
 We hope you will explore the opportunities we offer and in the process we’re sure you will find the Parish has a warm and welcoming atmosphere.

 Family and Youth Worker

-Amanda is kept busy organising the many young people’s activities, from Mainly Music on a Friday morning to the YACC (Youth at Chartwell Church) group on a Sunday Night.
+Amanda is kept busy organising the many young people’s activities, from Mainly Music on a Friday morning to the Vibe and Unplugged youth groups on Thursday and Friday evenings.
 Amanda organises Sunday School and Youth Group activities, the Light Party, Movie Nights, Messy Church and all the wonderful events our young people so much enjoy.

 Parish Council is the group who are elected to administer and manage Parish life as oversight of the Church.
 They meet on a monthly basis.